Fullerton Joint Union High School District

-Fullerton Joint Union High School District (FJUHSD), founded in 1893 is a school district in Los Angeles County and Orange County, California.
-The district serves a fifty-square-mile area which includes within Orange County the cities of Fullerton, La Habra, and small sections of Anaheim, Buena Park, Brea, and La Palma.
+Fullerton Joint Union High School District (FJUHSD), founded in 1893 is a school district in Orange and Los Angeles counties, California.

+The district serves a fifty-square-mile area which includes, within Orange County, the vast majority of the city of Fullerton, all of the city of La Habra, the northern half of Buena Park, and small sections of Anaheim, Brea, and La Palma.
 Within Los Angeles County it serves sections of Whittier, La Habra Heights, and the unincorporated community of East Whittier.

 There are approximately 16,299 students in the union high school district and it is headed by Superintendent Steve McLaughlin.